maliahavlicek/what2do2day/README.md

   - As a user, I want to disable my events if the weather doesn't cooperate.
   - As a user, I want to disable my place if I decide to retire, go on vacation, or sell my place.
   - As a user, I want to know if I make any input errors easily so I can successfully update my form.
+  - As a user, I want to completely remove my place and it's associated reviews and events.

 ### For site owners hosting a website to store community information
   - As a site owner, I want a Home page that communicates the purpose of the website.